mercadopago/devsite-docs/guides/snippets/test-integration/create-test-users.en.md

 >
 > Always use the **production credentials** when working with a test user.

-> WARNING
->
-> Attention
->
-> You can generate up to 15 test user accounts simultaneously, and for now, it is not possible to delete them.

 Done!
 The test account has been created and will be displayed in the table with the following information:

 * **Country**: Origin location of the account selected in your registration.